SHIV-KURMI/Demo-Page/README.md

 # Demo-Page
-This is a demo page for git &amp; github class
+This is a demo page for git &amp; github class.